megnergit/Bertelsmann_CloudArchitect_U1/README.md

 4. Register Windows Server to Storage Sync Service
    -> automatically open during installation
 Cloud Tiering : cache
+(Server Endpoint)
+- Changing the path or drive letter after you established a server endpoint on a vo lume is not supported.
+Make sure you are using a suitable path before creating the server endpoint.

+- A registered server can support multiple server endpoints, however, a sync group can only have one server endpoint per registered server at any given time.
+Other server endpoints within the sync group must be on different registered servers.

+- Multiple server endpoints can exist on the same volume if their namespaces are not overlapping (for example, F:\sync1 and F:\sync2) and each endpoint is syncing to a unique sync group.

 ----
 #### Azure Blob Storage (=object storage)